forwardemail/forwardemail.net/app/views/report-abuse/index.md

 Abuse reports and information requests with regards to users, emails, IP addresses, and/or domains are referred to collectively as an "Account" below.

-Our email address to contact with your request or report regarding abuse is: `abuse@forwardemail.net`
+Our email addresses to contact with your request or report regarding abuse is: `support@forwardemail.net`, `abuse@forwardemail.net`, and `security@forwardemail.net`.

+Please send a copy to all of these email addresses if possible, and also send reminder emails if we do not follow up within 24-48+ hours.

 Read the sections below for more information that may pertain to you.